intel-analytics/BigDL-2.x/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

 ```bash
 sudo docker exec -it spark-local cat /ppml/trusted-big-data-ml/spark.local.tpc.h.sgx.log | egrep "###|INFO"
 ```
+##### Other Spark workloads are also supported, please follow the 3 examples to submit your workload with spark on Graphene-SGX

 #### In spark standalone cluster mode
 ##### setup passwordless ssh login to all the nodes.